Matt Watson (YouTuber): Indie pop and synth pop projects (2020–present)

 Watson began making non-comedic music in early 2020, when he produced his debut EP, Ouch!, while quarantining during the COVID-19 pandemic.
 It released later that year on September 4, becoming the number one trending topic on Twitter that day.
 On Ouch!, a work of pop music with elements of bedroom pop, indie rock, and chiptune music, Watson sings and occasionally raps.
 His vocals are muffled and somewhat quiet, an intentional lo-fi production style which created mixed opinions among listeners; KJHK writer Griffin Lowry favorably compared it to the indie rock band Car Seat Headrest.
 Lowry wrote that the EP "[isn’t] anything groundbreaking", but is nonetheless "consistent, fun, laid-back", and "a promising look" into Watson's foray into non-comedic music.
 On August 7, 2021, he released the single "Bored".

 On October 22, 2021, Watson released the single "Monopoly", a synth-pop and R&B song.
 In the song, he raps over a "dreamy beat" with lyrics which alternate between braggadocios and self-deprecating comedy.
 In its accompanying music video, Watson raps the song's lyrics while sitting in a bathtub filled with fake money from the titular board game Monopoly.
 In a review of the song for Impact 89FM, Norene Bassin wrote that Watson "can make good music" unlike most YouTubers who try to do so.

-Watson released his debut LP, See You There, on November 7, 2022.
-He had worked on the album for 2 years until then.
-The album's opening track, Starstud, features Sarah Midori Perry of the pop band Kero Kero Bonito.
+Watson released his debut album as "Matt Watson", See You There, on November 7, 2022.
+He worked on the album for 2 years.
+Its opening track, Starstud, features Sarah Midori Perry of the pop band Kero Kero Bonito.